haacked/haacked.com/_posts/archived/2004-07-23-im-going-on-vacation.aspx.markdown

 ---
 layout: post
-title: "I'm Going On Vacation!"
+title: I'm Going On Vacation!
 date: 2004-07-23 -0800
 comments: true
 disqus_identifier: 848
 categories: []
+redirect_from: "/archive/2004/07/22/im-going-on-vacation.aspx/"
 ---

 ![Vacation](/images/Vacation.jpg)I'm taking all of next week off of work.
 Wohoo!
 Well actually, I'm only on vacation from my day job.
 Monday and Tuesday I'll be working on some contracts I've got going on the